 Does playing badminton increase height?

-How Height Actually Increases in Humans
+How Height Actually Works in the Human Body

 Does Playing Badminton Increase Height During Puberty?

-What tends to happen is more subtle:
+What tends to actually happen is more subtle:

 • Your sleep quality may improve after regular exercise, which supports normal growth hormone release.